FelippeVelosoMarinho/FelippeVelosoMarinho/README.md

 ### Hi there 👋

+My name is Felippe and I'm am looking for my first job and I look forward to college..

+- 🌱 I’m currently learning JAVA.
+- 📫 How to reach me: felippe.veloso15@gmail.com
+-->
 <!--
 **FelippeVelosoMarinho/FelippeVelosoMarinho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.